Why Prayer Actually Works for Drug Addiction

 The Role of the Holy Spirit in Breaking Addiction

-Here’s something amazing: when we invite the Holy Spirit into our son’s situation, we’re inviting the most powerful force in the universe to get involved.
+When we invite the Holy Spirit into our son’s situation, we’re inviting the most powerful force in the universe to get involved.
 The same Spirit that raised Jesus from the dead is available to bring life to your son’s situation.

 Don’t Give Up: God’s Mercy Never Runs Out

-And remember this: Jesus is in you.
-That means you’re never alone in this fight.
-You have the power of heaven backing you up every time you pray for your son.
+Your son’s story isn’t over.
+God is writing a comeback.
+Keep praying.
+Keep believing.
+Keep trusting.
+The breakthrough is coming.
+Remember: Jesus is in you.
+You’re never alone in this fight.
+You have the power of heaven backing you up every time you pray.

 Frequently Asked Questions